Team302/Team302Doco/docs/vision.rst

 PhotonVision
 -------------

-TODO:  pull doco
-This needs a co-processor or runs on a LimeLight.
+.. note:: This needs a co-processor (raspberry/orange pi) or runs on a LimeLight 2.

+Similar functionality to Limelight, still communicates over NetworkTables and supports different pipelines (hsv thresholding and AprilTags).
+Needs some additional setup to image a co-processor, not plug-and-play like Limelight.

 OpenCV
 --------

-TODO: pull doco
-This needs a co-processor (or technically can run on the RoboRio but don't).
+.. note:: This needs a co-processor (or technically can run on the RoboRio but don't).

 GRIP
 -------